 Scams.
 Watch out for scams.
 There are many sophisticated scams and frauds around which seek to exploit our fears and concerns.
 These are often linked to supposedly high-return investment opportunities.
 If you take money out of your pension to make such an investment you may lose all your money.
 You are unlikely to be protected by the Financial Services Compensation Scheme.

 Tax.
-Without proper planning taking significant payments could mean you push yourself into higher rate tax bands and pay an unnecessarily high amount of tax.
-If you live outside the UK you will need to understand how the payments will be taxed in the country you live in.
+Without proper planning, taking significant payments could mean you push yourself into higher rate tax bands and pay an unnecessarily high amount of tax.